 The Child Health CheckPoint module is led by Professor Melissa Wake at the Murdoch Children's Research Institute (MCRI).
 Professor Wake has played a key role in designing the health aspects of Growing Up in Australia since its inception in 2002, until 2017.
-For CheckPoint, she was joined by a large Investigator team, comprising researchers and clinicians from the MCRI, The Royal Children's Hospital (RCH) Melbourne, Deakin University, University of South Australia and Adelaide University.
+For CheckPoint, she was joined by a large Investigator team, comprising researchers and clinicians from the MCRI, The Royal Children's Hospital (RCH) Melbourne, The University of Melbourne, Deakin University, University of South Australia, Adelaide University, The University of Auckland and The University of Queensland.
 Each of the Investigators are leaders in their field of research or child health.
 In addition, there was representation from LSAC teams within the Australian Institute of Family Studies (AIFS) and the Department of Social Services (DSS).
 Since the project started many other collaborators have provided advice and input.
 Assisting the Investigator team is the project team based at the MCRI.
 Health assessments and all other data collection were undertaken by the MCRI project team.
 More information about the CheckPoint team is provided at checkpoint-lsac.mcri.edu.au.